miner5758/My_Projects/Python Projects/Folder_Creator/Folder_Creator.md

 In order to create a folder in a different directory, you would have to do this, example: create_folder('e','Downloads')

-In order to create a folder inside a folder, you would have to do this, example create_folder('e','Downloads\\e')
+In order to create a folder inside a folder, you would have to do this, example: create_folder('e','Downloads\\e')